 Dry cuticles cause frizz, and when you’re in humidity, frizz traps water in the air causing the hair to swell.
 If you notice frizz, grab some nourishing conditioner, ASAP!

 - Switch pillowcase with a silk pillowcase.
 This reduces lint and static electricity.
 Silk is softer and won’t pull on your hair as much while you sleep.

 - If you are styling your faux locs, this will cause a lot of unwanted loc frizz.
 Also, cheap hair bought on Amazon tends to not hold its shape and texture for long.
 Try to take it easy on the product you use to cleanse your scalp regularly.
-The wrong crochet faux loc products, as well as too much of the right product, might also have a negative impact on your locs.
+The wrong crochet faux loc products, as well as too much of the right product, might also harm your locs.
 Remember, natural is always better… this includes the products you put in it.

 HOW TO TAKE OUT FAUX LOCS (DIY TUTORIAL)

-- Lather head in leave-in conditioner for at least 30 minutes before beginning the twist out process.
+- Lather head in the leave-in conditioner for at least 30 minutes before beginning the twist-out process.